AlisaUrsu/Accesa-Coding-Challenge/README.md

 # Accesa Coding Challenge
 My solution for the coding challenge for Accesa Java Internship 2025
 ## Overview
-This projects implements the backend of a price comparison application.
+This project implements the backend of a price comparison application.
 The main functionalities include comparing product prices across stores, highligthing the cheapest option based on unit price, optimizing shopping baskets and generating shopping lists specific to a store, displaying currently active discounts, tracking the evolution of prices of products found in each store, and allowing users to select preferred stores.

+The backend is built using Spring Boot (Java 17) and uses PostgreSQL as the database.
+The application also includes API documentation via Swagger, making it easy to explore the available endpoints.

 ## Project Structure
 The application follows a layered architecture that separates concerns to ensure maintainability and clarity.